MANJUREDDY232/Learn_Python/README.md

    a) if
 Syntax:
-if condition:/n
+if condition:
-   Statement1/n
+   Statement1
-   Statement2/n
+   Statement2
-   Statement3/n
+   Statement3
-   Statement4/n
+   Statement4

 Note: Maintain indentation(Space) other wise it will get error